-The future income of EAST is in general not depended on any specific knowledgeable resources.
-EAST has high focus on 3D and digitalization to strengthen our value chain and improve the experience working with EAST.
+The future income of EAST is in general not dependent on any specific knowledgeable resources.
+EAST has a high focus on 3D and digitalization to strengthen our sustainable offering in the value chain and improve the experience working with EAST.